StanfordSpezi/SpeziLLM/FogNode/README.md

 Lastly, start the container services via Docker Compose:
 - On Linux, execute `docker compose --platform=linux up` to start the service, use the `-d` flag to run it in the background like: `docker compose --platform=linux up -d`.
 The service is automatically advertised by Avahi via mDNS from the Docker service.
 - On macOS, run `docker compose up` to start the service.
 In addition, because of technical limitations of Avahi within a Docker container on macOS, one has to manually run the mDNS advertisement via Bonjour: `dns-sd -R "SpeziLLMFog Service" _https._tcp spezillmfog.local 443`.
 It advertises the service under the `spezillmfog.local` domain name with the `"SpeziLLMFog Service"` user-friendly name.

+#### Development

+For development purposes, the `docker-compose.dev.yml` file starts up the fog node without TLS certificates and with the usage of the Firebase Emulator.
+In that case, one doesn't have to execute the setup script mentioned above (as no certificates are required without a TLS connection) and doesn't have to get the Firebase service account key from the Firebase Console.